Beyond the Spreadsheet: The Power of Financial Narrative

 Narrative Structure for Earnings Calls

 Earnings calls represent one of the most visible financial narratives for public companies.
-Their effectiveness depends largely on structure and messaging discipline.
+Their effectiveness, interestingly, depends largely on structure and messaging discipline.

 The Three-Act Financial Narrative

-The most effective earnings calls follow a three-act structure:
+The most effective earnings calls, in my experience, follow a three-act structure:

 Act 2: Performance Exposition (50% of presentation) Deliver headline results, analyze key drivers, break down segments, provide comparative context, and acknowledge challenges for a balanced view of organizational performance.